How Wells Fargo Disputes & Chargebacks Work for Merchants & Cardholders

 Disputes typically start when a bank customer sees what they believe is an inaccurate transaction on their Wells Fargo bank statement.
 At that point, they should contact the merchant to resolve the issue.
 If that doesn’t work, however, the cardholder can call Wells Fargo and dispute the sale.

-The customer will be issued a conditional refund for the original transaction amount.
+Within 10 days of the claim, Wells Fargo will provide the customer with a provisional credit — i.e. a conditional refund — for the amount in dispute.
 They will not have to pay the amount while the case is pending, and will not be charged interest or late fees on the transaction amount.
 When cardholders call to dispute a charge, Wells Fargo will investigate, then rule on the validity of the customer’s case, either rejecting the claim or initiating a Wells Fargo chargeback.

 If the bank escalates the dispute to a chargeback, the merchant will lose the purchase price and associated costs.
 They’ll also be assessed a chargeback fee of $25.
 The seller has the option of contesting the cardholder’s claim, but the chargeback fee is nonrefundable.